parrt/AniML-java/README.md

 for continuous variables, sort by that variable and choose those split points at each unique value. each split has low variance of dependent variable

-I'm going to try encoding floats as int so int[] can always be the data type of a row.
+I'm going to try encoding floats as int so int[] can always be the elements type of a row.

 <img src="whiteboard.jpg" width=300>